sw-dev-lisa-s-nh/Jeep-Sales-PromineoTech-Demo/README.md

 # Jeep-Sales-PromineoTech-Demo
 Design & Initial Implementation Credit:  Rob Hewett/Promineo Tech

+This repo holds my extended implementation of Jeep-Sales which is part of the
-My extended implementation of Promineo Tech's Intro to SpringBoot
+     Promineo Tech's Back-End Coding Bootcamp SpringBoot Course!